Integrating large language models and active inference to understand eye movements in reading and dyslexia: Introduction

 Despite these advancements, the above studies have primarily focused on LLMs that passively receive sensory information, rather than actively searching for it.
 However, linguistic tasks, such as reading written text and listening to speech, are inherently active processes \citep{ferro2010reading,norris2006bayesian,friston2021active}.
 For example, during reading, eye movements (saccades) actively guide attention to relevant parts of the text, rather than processing every piece of text linearly.
 This active reading process suggests that saccades play a crucial role in hypothesis testing, selecting informative parts of the text to test predictions \citep{ferro2010reading,norris2006bayesian,donnarumma2017action,friston2012perceptions}.

-Moreover, eye movement studies during reading have proven to be valuable in understanding reading difficulties, such as dyslexia.
-Dyslexia, a common reading disorder affecting 5-10\% of the population, is associated not only with atypical brain activation patterns during language processing \citep{price2012review} but also with atypical eye movement patterns, such as increased numbers of forward saccades and decreased saccade lengths compared to control groups \citep{zoccolotti2005word,de1999eye,lyon2003definition,franzen2021individuals}.

-The connection between prediction-based language processing and the perceptual challenges observed in dyslexia has been explored in previous studies like \citep{jaffe2015computational}.
-These investigations suggest that dyslexia could be characterized as a computational difficulty in effectively combining prior information, such as implicit memory of previous words, with noisy observations like the currently perceived word.
-Essentially, when prior information is given excessively low weighting relative to its internal noise, the time required to form a coherent understanding of text (or to perform auditory discrimination, as in \citep{jaffe2015computational}) significantly increases because novel observations consistently surprise dyslexics.
-Through computational simulations, the authors demonstrated that this pattern of results could account for dyslexics' perceptual deficit.
-However, the proposed model lacks the capability to actively select information, such as generating eye movements.

-Several reading models incorporating eye movements, such as E-Z Reader \citep{reichle1998toward}, SWIFT \citep{engbert2005swift,seelig2020bayesian,rabe2021bayesian}, Über-Reader \citep{reichle2021computational,veldre2020towards}, Glenmore \citep{reilly2002glenmore,reilly2006some}, and OB1-Reader \citep{snell2018ob1} significantly advanced our understanding of the role of reading dynamics.
+Several reading models incorporating eye movements, such as E-Z Reader \citep{reichle1998toward}, SWIFT \citep{engbert2005swift,seelig2020bayesian,rabe2021bayesian}, Über-Reader \citep{reichle2021computational,veldre2020towards}, Glenmore \citep{reilly2002glenmore,reilly2006some}, SEAM \citep{rabe2024seam}, the rational model of eye movements \citep{bicknell2010rational} and OB1-Reader \citep{snell2018ob1} significantly advanced our understanding of the role of reading dynamics.
 These models have successfully replicated numerous empirical findings, highlighting how word-level attributes like length, frequency, and predictability impact reading dynamics.
-However, these models focus largely on data regression and they do not provide a mechanistic explanation of the cognitive processes integral to reading, such as for example how saccades are generated.
+However, these models do not exploit the generative capabilities of recent large language models and do not fully align with the aforementioned evidence of hierarchical predictive processing supporting reading and eye movements.